Back to Blog

 What to do now

-If you're just starting, three things:
+If you're just starting out, three things:

 2. Test 2–3 platforms (Vapi, Retell, or LiveKit if you want a brand-consistent voice).
 Two weeks.

-3. Launch with one use case in one language.
+3. Launch with one use case, in one language.
 Pilot with 50 real calls, opt-in.
 Scale from there.

 The "big-bang rollout" almost always fails.
 Pilot → measure → refine → scale rarely does.